-Students receive private instruction in any symphonic instrument, guitar, piano, organ, voice or electronic synthesizer.
+Students receive private instruction in piano.
 One half-hour of private instruction per week requires one hour of daily practice.
 Music majors may register for two minor instruments with the approval of the course director.
 May be taken four times for college credit.
+Lecture 1 hour per week; lab/studio five hours per week. (pending ICCB approval)